vkoukis/circuit-explorers/docs/adv-ohm/adv-ohm.md

    :::

 1. Set your multimeter to "V - 20V" or a similar range.
 Measure voltage across the breadboard.
-See this example video on how to [measure voltage with a multimeter](https://www.youtube.com/watch?v=glVID_skJFQ).
+Watch this example video by Science Buddies on how to [measure voltage with a multimeter](https://www.youtube.com/watch?v=glVID_skJFQ).
 How much voltage does the USB charger supply to your breadboard?
 Ensure you are measuring around $5V$.
 Note down this value.
 Why is it not exactly $5.00V$?

    :::{admonition} Answer
    :class: hint